2003 Tuzla Island conflict: Background

 Tuzla Island is a sandy island off the coast of the Crimean Peninsula.
 Formerly a spit connected by land to the Kuban region of Russia, it was disconnected from it by a heavy storm in 1925.
 In 1941, the island was transferred to the Crimean Autonomous Socialist Soviet Republic, which was part of the Russian Soviet Federative Socialist Republic.
 It became the Crimean Oblast in 1945, and the oblast was transferred to the Ukrainian Soviet Socialist Republic in 1954.
 Tuzla Island came under the control of the briefly independent Republic of Crimea before joining with Ukraine when the Crimean parliament joined Ukraine in 1995.

 Russia recognized Ukrainian sovereignty over Crimea in the Russian–Ukrainian Friendship Treaty of 1997, but the status of Tuzla Island was not settled and remained a sore spot in Russia–Ukraine relations.
 The governor of Krasnodar Krai, Alexksandr Tkachyov, said in 2003, "...
-I think that this is land that was bathed in Cossack blood, and therefore it is our sacred land", claiming the island as part of Russia.
+I think that this is land that was bathed in Cossack blood, and therefore it is our sacred land," claiming the island as part of Russia.
 Tkachyov later met with the deputy speaker of the Russian duma, Vladimir Zhirinovsky, who then claimed that the majority of the Duma backed the Russian claim over Tuzla Island.
-Controlling the island would give either country much control over the shipping to the Sea of Azov, and for that reason was seen as a priority for the Ukrainian government.
+Controlling the island would give either country much control over the shipping to the Sea of Azov and for that reason it was seen as a priority for the Ukrainian government.
 In 2003, the island was home to a dozen families of Ukrainian fishermen, and two vacation resorts.